Let’s bust some food myths.

 Myth #5: Oranges have the most vitamin C. [FALSE]

-As far as food myth busting goes, I think I will leave it at those 5 for now.
-I can guarantee however that I will come back to bust some more very soon!
-There is a wealth of food misinformation our there, so keep an eye out for my next installment on this subject.
+As far as busting food myths goes, I think I will leave it at those 5 for now.
+I can guarantee however that I will come back to bust some more food myths very soon!
+There is a wealth of food misinformation our there, so keep an eye out for my next instalment on this subject.